grkopiec/BookshopFE/README.md

 ## On what I am currently working

-Currently I am working on establish loging and registering users.
+Currently I am working on establish logging and registering users.

 ## What next

 In feature I plan to upgrade project to next versions of angular.
 But first of all I need provide all elementary show features.

-## Instalation
+## Installation

 #### Tools to install